Go Back

 • Once you have a dough-like consistency, tip your potato mixture onto a well floured surface and gently knead it briefly, before dividing the dough into 3 even sized balls.

 • Warm a non-stick frying pan over a medium-high heat (with no oil/butter).
-Roll your first ball into a circle about 20cm diameter and 5mm thickness, using lots of flour on your surface and rolling pin so they don't stick.
+Roll your first ball into a circle about 20cm (8 inches) in diameter and 5mm (¼ inch) thick, using lots of flour on your work surface and rolling pin so it doesn't stick.
 Cut your circle into quarters, making 4 even-sized triangles.
-Using a spatula, transfer the potato tringles to your hot [dry] frying pan.
+Using a spatula, transfer the potato triangles to your hot, dry frying pan.

 • Allow the potato scones to cook, checking the underside every few minutes.
 Once the underside has a good colour to it, flip the potato scones to cook the other side too.